defi-the-cefi/Deepfake-Detection/README.md

 ### Intro

-The following is the completed Take Home exercises for Reality Defender Data Engineer.
-Finetuned a pre-trained EfficientNet classification algorithm to learn to do DeepFake classification.
+The following is repo is a finetuning of a pre-trained EfficientNetv2 classification algorithm to learn to do DeepFake classification.
 Leveraged samples from mp4 from DeepFake MNIST+ dataset to transfer learn with our model.

-Really fascinating stuff.
-Really difficult take-home.
-Enjoyed the challenge.

 ### Requirements